Lorenzo Scott: Art career

-Finding an outlet for his paintings was a struggle for Mr. Scott until one night a turning point came in the form of a vision.
+Finding an outlet for his paintings was a struggle for Scott until one night a turning point came in the form of a vision.
 "I was comin' from a construction job.
 I got so tired an', on that Sunday night, a light came on my bed.
 Sure did!
 First it came an' it went away.
 I kinda race up outta the bed, then it came again an' got real bright around my bed, an' that's how in the beginning my paintings started sellin'.
 It was like the Lord was talkin' to me.
 I thought I was goin' to heaven when I saw that light and I was happy and I feel myself jumpin' in the bed.
 Then I found out later that it wasn't just my body jumpin', it was my spirit too.
 For some reason or other, somethin' was happenin' there that day.
 It tol' me where to look at.
 And then my paintings started selling.
 I sold a painting to a guy for little or nothing.
 He sold it to someone an' he tried to find me.
 An one day I was handin' out flyers and he saw one and he called me.
 It's strange how my name got to his door.
 He bought a couple more pictures from me an' came back later and brought somebody else with him."

-Revelations: Visionary Content in the Work of Southern Self-Trained Artists at the Atlanta College of Art in 1986 was the first exhibition in which Mr. Scott's work was included.
+Revelations: Visionary Content in the Work of Southern Self-Trained Artists at the Atlanta College of Art in 1986 was the first exhibition in which Scott's work was included.
 The first one-man show of his work at a national museum was at the Springfield Museum of Art in Ohio in 1993 (An Unexpected Orthodoxy: The Paintings of Lorenzo Scott).
 Through the efforts of Bert Hunecke, Mr. Scott's work has since been accepted into the permanent collections of museums in New York and Washington.
 He received the Folk Art Society of America's Award of Distinction in 2002, which named him a "Modern Renaissance Painter of Folk Art."